Severe Weather Statement issued for Iroquois by NWS - News Break

 Severe Weather Statement issued for Iroquois by NWS

-Effective: 2021-07-12 15:01:00 CDT Expires: 2021-07-12 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-07-12 14:46:00 CDT Expires: 2021-07-12 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Iroquois A TORNADO WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR NORTHWESTERN IROQUOIS COUNTY At 259 PM CDT, a severe thunderstorm capable of producing a tornado was located 2 miles east of Ashkum, moving east-northeast at 10 mph.
+Target Area: Iroquois A TORNADO WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR NORTH CENTRAL IROQUOIS COUNTY At 248 PM CDT, a severe thunderstorm capable of producing a tornado was located over Ashkum, moving northeast at 15 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-This tornadic thunderstorm will remain over mainly rural areas of northwestern Iroquois County east of Ashkum.
-TORNADO...RADAR INDICATED HAIL...0.00INalerts.weather.gov
+This tornadic thunderstorm will remain over mainly rural areas of north central Iroquois County.
+TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov

 Comments / 0